Public Projects with Preferences and Predictions: Incorporating Predictions

 \subsection{Prediction Markets}

-First, we consider using prediction markets to aggregate information on external welfare in the first stage.
+Next we consider using prediction markets as the information-aggregation mechanism in stage $1$ of SQUAP.
+Prediction markets may be considered more complex than wagering mechanisms since they are not one-shot.
+However, while the designer must combine the resulting predictions from a wagering mechanism herself (often by averaging), prediction markets automatically aggregate information.

 Prediction markets are financial markets designed specifically for aggregating the predictions of agents by rewarding accuracy once an outcome is observed.
 We briefly define scoring-rule based prediction and decision markets below, referring the reader to references in Section \ref{sec:related-work} for more background.
-For simplicity, we will suppose that agents predict $\vect{B}$ directly and the mechanism is later able to exactly observe $B_k^*$, the true external welfare of the alternative $k$ that was selected.
-One could consider markets that are more complex and predict other relevant variables, either because observing $B_k^*$ directly is difficult, or to facilitate information aggregation.
-In this case, the mechanism could compute an estimate of $\vect{B}$ from the prediction markets' forecasts and use the estimate in SQUAP.

 \paragraph{The market scoring rule.} We define a scoring-rule prediction market for a real-valued random variable, following e.g. \citet{abernethy2013efficient}.
 The market defines an initial estimate $\hat{b}^0$.
-Agents arrive in sequence and provide estimates $\hat{b}^1,\dots,\hat{b}^N$.
-Later, when the outcome $b^*$ of the random variable is observed, the provider of each estimate $\hat{b}^t$ receives a net payoff $s(\hat{b}^t,b^*) - s(\hat{b}^{t-1},b^*)$, where $s$ is some \emph{proper scoring rule} for the mean~\citep{savage1971elicitation, gneiting2007strictly}: the expected value of $s(\hat{b},b^*)$, over draws $b^*$ from some distribution $D^*$, is maximized by choosing $\hat{b} = \E[b^*]$.
-In particular, here we we will focus on the \emph{quadratic} score, with a parameter $\beta > 0$:
+Agents one at a time arrive in sequence and provide estimates $\hat{b}^1,\dots,\hat{b}^N$.
+Later, when the outcome $b$ of the random variable is observed, the provider of each estimate $\hat{b}^t$ receives a net payoff $s(\hat{b}^t,b) - s(\hat{b}^{t-1},b)$, where $s$ is some proper scoring rule as in the wagering mechanism setting.
+In particular, we will again focus on the quadratic scoring rule as defined in Equation \ref{eq:quadratic-score}.

-Observe that each participant's net payoff can be positive or negative, and the total payment of the mechanism telescopes to $s(\hat{b}^N,b^*) - s(\hat{b}^0,b^*)$.
-Following the prediction market literature, we refer to $\beta$ as the \emph{liquidity parameter}. $\beta$ determines how sensitive the payoffs are to small changes in a prediction.
-If $\beta$ is small, then the total payoffs available are very large, and a significant payment may be required for changing the prediction even a small amount.
+Observe that each participant's net payoff can be positive or negative, and the total payment of the mechanism telescopes to $s(\hat{b}^N,b) - s(\hat{b}^0,b)$.
+Following the prediction market literature and our section on wagering mechanisms, $\beta$ represents the liquidity parameter.
+We have defined the market so that agents arrive only once each, but our results are robust to agents participating multiple times or at strategically chosen times, subject to an assumption discussed next.